China's Shandong to shut 10.23 million T coal capacity after Beijing's criticism

-BEIJING (Reuters) - China’s industrialised province of Shandong plans to eliminate 10.23 million tonnes of coal capacity, a local official said on Thursday, two days after the central government criticised Shandong officials for failing to take action to curb coal capacity.
+BEIJING (Reuters) - China’s industrialized province of Shandong plans to eliminate 10.23 million tonnes of coal capacity, a local official said on Thursday, two days after the central government criticized Shandong officials for failing to take action to curb coal capacity.

-The Ministry of Environmental Protection (MEP) issued a statement on Tuesday accusing Shandong officials of deceiving authorities to evade capacity cuts in the polluting coal, steel, aluminium and chemical sectors.
+The Ministry of Environmental Protection (MEP) issued a statement on Tuesday accusing Shandong officials of deceiving authorities to evade capacity cuts in the polluting coal, steel, aluminum and chemical sectors.

 “Local authorities in Shandong performed badly on reducing coal use... total coal consumption in 2015 and 2016 increased by 6.94 million tonnes and 7.06 million tonnes respectively compared to the level in 2012,” the MEP said in the statement.